Address: 1 Lime Street, London, EC3M 7HA

 Main lines of business: Accident and health; aviation; casualty, energy; financial lines; property; trade and political risk; environmental; crisis management; marine and mergers; and acquisitions

-Company history: AIG Europe (UK) is an appointed representative for New Hampshire Insurance Company and Landmark Insurance Company.
-Based in London, it has been providing insurance solutions for UK businesses, public sector organisations and individuals for over 50 years.
+Company history: Based in London, AIG Europe (UK) has been providing insurance solutions for UK businesses, public sector organisations and individuals for over 50 years.